 Commit to a weekly exercise routine.
 You can join a local gym to help you be accountable.
 Alternatively, you could have 5-10mins indoor workout sessions in the comfort of your home three times a week or go for long 20-30 mins walks at least three days in a week to set your body in the right tune.

 9. Read at least 1 motivational quote a day

 Block off those holes with a dose of a motivational quote daily.
 Take it like you would take your multivitamin supplement every day.
-You can start with this list of 101 of my best motivational quotes-One for each day- Eat (Read), Chew(Meditate), Repeat!
+You can start with 101 of my best motivational quotes-One for each day- Eat (Read), Chew(Meditate), Repeat!